cohoe/workstation/README.md

   * KeystoreExplorer
   * Move anyconnect to its own role
 * Need to refactor XFCE to do sane things
-* Get Horizon vars out of the role into the global encrypted stash
 * Quicktile